 Undesirable side effects that may be caused by our bispecific antibody candidates could cause us or regulatory authorities to interrupt, delay or halt clinical trials and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA, the EMA or other comparable foreign authorities.
-In February 2015, we commenced a Phase 1/2 clinical trial in Europe of our lead bispecific antibody candidate, MCLA-128, for the treatment of various solid tumors.
-To date, patients treated with MCLA-128 have experienced mild to moderate adverse reactions that may be related to the treatment, including infusion-related reactions, diarrhea, vomiting, fatigue, skin rash, sore mouth and shortness of breath.
-There have been two serious adverse events in the Phase 1/2 clinical trial of MCLA-128, reported as infusion-related reactions one of which was readily reversible and the other, an allergic reaction, which resulted in death in a patient with significant underlying comorbidities.
-Patients treated with our bispecific antibody candidates require pre-treatment with corticosteroids to mitigate potential side effects.
+In February 2015, we commenced a Phase 1/2 clinical trial in Europe of our most advanced bispecific antibody candidate, MCLA-128, for the treatment of various solid tumors.
+Additionally, in January 2018 we commenced a Phase 2 clinical trial in Europe and the United States exploring MCLA-128, in combination with other agents, in patients with metastatic breast cancer.
+To date, patients treated with MCLA-128 have experienced adverse reactions that may be related to the treatment, including infusion-related reactions, diarrhea, vomiting, fatigue, skin rash, sore mouth and shortness of breath.
 In May 2016, we commenced a Phase 1 clinical trial in Europe of our bispecific antibody MCLA-117.
-To date, in this ongoing clinical study in patients with acute myeloid leukemia, no serious adverse events have been reported attributed to the drug.
+To date, patients treated with MCLA-117 have experienced adverse reactions that may be related to the treatment, most commonly infusion-related reactions.
 Results of our trials could reveal a high and unacceptable severity and prevalence of these or other side effects.
 In such an event, our trials could be suspended or terminated and the FDA, the EMA, EEA Competent Authorities, or comparable foreign regulatory authorities could order us to cease further development of or deny approval of our bispecific antibody candidates for any or all targeted indications.
 The drug-related side effects could affect patient recruitment or the ability of enrolled patients to complete the trial or result in potential product liability claims.
 Any of these occurrences may harm our business, financial condition and prospects significantly.
 Additionally, if any of our bispecific antibody candidates receives marketing approval and we or others later identify undesirable or unacceptable side effects caused by such products, a number of potentially significant negative consequences could result, including:

-- regulatory authorities may withdraw approvals of such products and require us to take our approved product off the market; - regulatory authorities may require the addition of labeling statements, specific warnings, a contraindication or field alerts to physicians and pharmacies; - regulatory authorities may require a medication guide outlining the risks of such side effects for distribution to patients, or that we implement a risk evaluation and mitigation strategy, or REMS, plan to ensure that the benefits of the product outweigh its risks; - we may be required to change the way the product is administered, conduct additional clinical trials or change the labeling of the product; - we may be subject to limitations on how we may promote the product; - sales of the product may decrease significantly; - we may be subject to litigation or product liability claims; and - our reputation may suffer.
+- regulatory authorities may withdraw approvals of such products and require us to take our approved product off the market; - regulatory authorities may require the addition of labeling statements, specific warnings, a contraindication or field alerts to physicians and pharmacies; - regulatory authorities may require a medication guide outlining the risks of such side effects for distribution to patients, or that we implement a risk evaluation and mitigation strategy, or REMS, plan to ensure that the benefits of the product outweigh its risks; - we may be required to change the dose or the way the product is administered, conduct additional clinical trials or change the labeling of the product; - we may be subject to limitations on how we may promote the product; - sales of the product may decrease significantly; - we may be subject to litigation or product liability claims; and - our reputation may suffer.